crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 A work-stealing deque is owned by the "owner" thread (`Deque<T>`), which can push items to and pop items from the "bottom" end of the deque.
 Other threads, which we call "stealers" (`Stealer<T>`), try to steal items from the "top" end of the deque.
-The following is a summary of its interface:
+Due to CAS failure, a steal invocation may return `Retry`, which basically means the invocation did nothing and you should retry.
+Deque's interface is summarized as follows:

 ```rust
 impl<T: Send> Deque<T> { // Send + !Sync